FirstEverTech/Universal-Intel-Chipset-Updater/README.md

 - Official Intel drivers only from trusted sources
 - Comprehensive pre-installation checks

-**Version 10.1-2025.11.6** is strongly recommended by security auditors for optimal safety and performance.
 <a id="will-this-update-all-my-intel-drivers"></a>
 ### 🔄 16.2 Will this update all my Intel drivers?
 This tool specifically updates chipset INF files.
 It does not update GPU, network, or other device drivers.